WilliamMcRoberts/Web3TrustFund/README.md

-# Web3TrustFund is a web Dapp that lets you create decentralized trust funds leveraging the Ethereum Blockchain or any EVM compatible blockchain.
+# Web3TrustFund is a decentralized application that lets users create time-locked decentralized trust funds leveraging the Ethereum Blockchain or any EVM compatible blockchain.

-QuickStart